Selling in the DACH region

 The annual average purchasing power in Germany and Austria is roughly EUR 24,000 per person.
 In Switzerland it is 42,000 EUR, due to considerably higher costs of living.

-All DACH countries have a good infrastructure, a well educated workforce, and, despite its speed, a digital infrastructure that does connect consumers with the internet.
+All DACH countries have a good infrastructure, a well educated workforce, and, despite some speed issues, a good digital infrastructure that connects consumers with the internet.

 Great business opportunities in the DACH markets